JordanMajd/Sphero-SDK/README.md

 ## Road Map

+- Deploy to NPM
-- Write tests for Packets.
+- Write tests.
-- Create documentation repo.
+- Create project site for docs, projects and examples.
-- Create an example repository.
+- Create an examples repository.
+- Add support for bots other than BB8.
 - Add sequencing support to CommandResolver.
 - Web Bluetooth API and browser packaging.